-State History Code Only Projects - Unresolved SHPO Objections: If PennDOT cannot resolve the objection of SHPO on a determination of eligibility, and the project is not subject to Section 106, SHPO or PennDOT may request a determination of eligibility from the Keeper of the NRHP, whose determination shall be binding.
-If the unresolved SHPO objection relates to an issue other than eligibility determinations, the District CRP will consult with PennDOT's Cultural Resources Unit, including the Office of Chief Counsel, if necessary.
-If the objection cannot be resolved, PennDOT, through its Office of Chief Counsel, and SHPO will submit the dispute to the Office of General Counsel for final resolution.
+State History Code Only Projects - Unresolved SHPO Objections: If PennDOT cannot resolve the objection of the SHPO on a determination of eligibility, and the project is not subject to Section 106, the SHPO or PennDOT may request a determination of eligibility from the Keeper of the NRHP, whose determination shall be binding.
+If the unresolved SHPO objection relates to an issue other than eligibility determinations, the District CRP will consult with PennDOT's Cultural Resources Section Manager, who may involve the Office of Chief Counsel.
+If the objection cannot be resolved, PennDOT, through its Office of Chief Counsel, and the SHPO will submit the dispute to the Office of General Counsel for final resolution.

-2. Tribe/Nation, Public, or Consulting Party Objection on Level of Effort for Identification and/or Determinations of Eligibility with the objecting party and will take their comments into consideration in determining if additional research and/or documentation is warranted by the nature of the project and anticipated nature of effects.
-This consultation will involve the SHPO, as warranted and/or requested by SHPO and/or the objecting party.
+2. Tribe/Nation, Public, or Consulting Party Objection on Level of Effort for Identification and/or Determinations of Eligibility

+If a Tribe/Nation, member of the public, or consulting party objects in writing within 30 days of the issuance of any finding of eligibility by PennDOT, and/or with level of effort for conducting identification of historic properties, with specified reasons for objecting, PennDOT will consult with the objecting party and will take their comments into consideration in determining if additional research and/or documentation is warranted by the nature of the project and anticipated nature of effects.
+This consultation will involve the SHPO, as warranted and/or requested by the SHPO and/or the objecting party.
 PennDOT will also inform the objecting party of what actions, if any, will be taken.
 If, after this coordination, the objections cannot be resolved, the following steps should be taken depending on the lead federal agency or if there is no lead federal agency.
-By mutual agreement, a tribe/nation has the right to seek FHWA involvement during any step and may seek FHWA involvement prior to PennDOT attempting to resolve an objection.
+By mutual agreement, a Tribe/Nation has the right to seek federal agency involvement during any step and may seek federal agency involvement prior to PennDOT attempting to resolve an objection.